svenpetersen1965/VIC-20_Diagnostics/README.md

 The general description of the VIC-20 Diagnostics can be found in the "Top-Level Project" folder.

+The Rev. 1 of the User Port PCB just has a reduced part count.and a new logo.

 Please also refer to <a href="http://tech.guitarsite.de/vic-20_diagnostics.html">my website</a>